 As children grow, their blood pressure naturally increases because their hearts and blood vessels need to work harder to supply their bigger bodies.

-In adulthood, normal blood pressure is often discussed alongside gender differences.
+In adults, normal blood pressure is often discussed with slight gender differences.
 Men and women can have slightly different levels that indicate good health, especially in their younger years.

 1. Ages 18–39: